mGuv/MazeVisualiser/README.md

 # MazeVisualiser
 Project for taking an Image and outputting visualisations of its structure based off old Unity code I wrote.

-Currently very hacked together as I've worked on it for 2 hours and was lazy with comments (as in, I didn't write any)

 ## Requirements
 - Dot Net Core 2.0
-- Annoyingly, Windows (As ImageMagick's Dotnet Core version only runs on Windows...)
+- Annoyingly, Windows (As ImageMagick's Dotnet Core version only runs on Windows currently)

 ## Usage
+- Install .Net Core 2.0
+- Checkout the project
-- Build the Project
+- Build the project in your IDE/process of choice
-- dotnet Release\Core.dll pathToImage.png
+- Run: dotnet outputPath\Core.dll somePath\image.png

 It'll generate a mess of .pngs in the folder you run it from and then an output.gif

+## Note
+- It's hard coded to use a Rainbow Gradient at the moment
+- It's hard coded to start from the very top left pixel
+- It's hard coded to only detect EXACTLY black pixels as walls

 ## Direction
 - Massively tidy up the image output code